-DSC Spatial Services have committed to provide Foundation Spatial Data in GDA2020 by 30 June 2020, and to continue to support GDA94 until 30 June 2023 (i.e. for 3 years).
+DSC Spatial Services has committed to provide Foundation Spatial Data in GDA2020 from 30 June 2020 and to continue to support GDA94 until 30 June 2023.

 GIS users need to incorporate GDA2020 and associated transformation capabilities within their GIS systems.
-Provided you can receive and supply data clearly identified as GDA94 or GDA2020, and align them through transformation, your current GIS workflows can remain on GDA94 for the short-term.
-When your organisation is ready and your needs and applications demand, you can convert existing workflows to GDA2020.
+Current GIS workflows can remain on GDA94 for the short-term provided users can receive and supply GDA94 or GDA2020 data, and align these through transformation.
+When an organisation is ready and its needs and applications demand, existing workflows can be converted to GDA2020.

-GIS users should confirm with their vendor that their software meets their GDA2020 requirements.
+GIS users should engage their software vendor for GDA2020 support.

-GIS software supporting the NTv2 grid transformation is recommended.
+GIS software supporting the NTv2 grid ‘conformal plus distortion’ transformation is recommended.

-ICSM’s GDA Transformation Products and Tools may assist with planning your transformation strategy.
+ICSM’s GDA Transformation Products and Tools may assist with planning a transformation strategy.

 WGS 84 and Web Mercator: Potential for misalignment